 Number Description

 4 Sensor readings and/or states.

 • A numeric sensor shows both the reading and state.
 A state sensor or actuator shows the state only.

 Available states:

-• Alarmed
+Alarmed

-• Lower Critical = below lower critical
+Lower Critical = below lower critical

 Lower Warning = below lower warning

 Upper Warning = above upper warning

 Upper Critical = above upper critical

 Open (only available for overcurrent protectors)

 6 The 'Details' command appears for alarms only.

-- 1) Press or to view additional pages.
+- to view additional pages.
 When there are multiple pages, page numbers appear in the top-right corner of the display. - 2) (Optional) If there are alarms in the Alert List, you can perform the following operations.

-a.
-Press to view detailed information of the alarm.
+to view detailed information of the alarm.